 You can further multiply the result by 100 to get a percentage value.

 Here’s what conversion rate you can expect from your email campaigns.

-When you have a significant number of subscribers, the unsubscribes rate comes into the picture.
-Retaining the old customers and keeping them hooked with your brand will increase sales.
+When you have many subscribers, the unsubscribe rate comes into the picture.
+Retaining old customers and keeping them hooked on your brand will increase sales.

 Whatever the reason, try bringing the unsubscribe rate down with every campaign you run.

 In ecommerce, you can expect around a 0.3% unsubscribe rate when doing email marketing.

 To track all essential email marketing KPIs, you can leverage Omnisend.